Search

 Where and When

-We meet in 12 different church buildings across the Vale of Glamorgan - here's the list.
+We meet in 12 different church buildings across the Vale of Glamorgan.
+You’ll find the full list of locations and service times on this website.

-There are no rules when it comes to choosing which church to visit.
-Some people attend the church that's closest to where they live, others choose one that's important to them.
-Whichever you visit, you can be sure of a warm welcome.
+There are no rules about which church you should visit.
+Some people choose the church closest to where they live, while others are drawn to a particular building because of its history, beauty, or community.
+Wherever you decide to join us, you can be sure of a warm and friendly welcome.

-Accessibility: Most of our church buildings have wheelchair access.
-Gileston is our only building that has only steps for access.
-Audio induction loops are available in most church buildings.
+Most of our church buildings have wheelchair access.
+Please note that Gileston is our only building accessed by steps only.

-Toilets are available in our buildings in Llantwit Major, Southerndown and Ewenny.
+Toilets are available at our buildings in Llantwit Major, Southerndown, and Ewenny.

-People in church
+• People in church

 Get in touch with us to plan your visit